Yaw AI

 Many users were not exploring the other AI characters; different personalities were not interesting enough to switch.

 I suggested the idea of tying characters to use-cases that matched their personalities.
-We could make them far more interesting if they became more niche.
 Not only would users chat with more variety,

 but it would also help us further stand out from other AI chatting apps.